CroquetMickael/specflow-emulator/docs/docs/Features/steps-file-entrypoint.md

 # Multiple feature for one entry point

-You can declare multiple `defineFeature` in the same `steps.js`, that permit to split feature files.
+You can declare multiple `defineFeature` in the same `steps.js`, that permit you to split your feature in multiple files.

 :::caution Performance
 This could lead to a low performance for this type of `steps.js` file.